TVFM Alumni List

 Graduates of the Department of TV, Film & Media Studies have pursued careers in the entertainment industry, from screenwriting to acting to production.
 Our alumni include prominent actors, visual effects artists, and award winners.

-Please email the Department of TV, Film & Media with any and all updates!
+Please email the Department of TV, Film & Media with any and all updates.
 We will be delighted to hear from you!
+For more Cal State LA Alumni information, click here for alumni info.

 You can contact us at (323)-221-1103 or email@example.com